sergeyrmain/Figures/README.md

-Figures class to an asked main that  should  run for wanted output every figure is "blocked" inside a rectangle that is described by the (x,y) of the low right corner like in the uploaded picture of figures(placed in issues)
+Figures class to an asked main that  should  run for wanted output every figure is "blocked" inside a rectangle that is described by the (x,y) of the low right corner like in the uploaded picture of figures(placed in issues) the Figure2D header file was given Figure2D written by me